davips/garoupa/README-edit.md

 ![img_4.png](https://raw.githubusercontent.com/davips/garoupa/14cb45b888eb8a18ae093d200075c1a8a7e9cacb/examples/img_4.png)

 The chance of collision is determined by the number of possible identifiers of each type.
+Some versions are provided, e.g.: UT32.4, UT40.4 (default), UT64.4.
-Two versions are provided: UT32.4 and UT64.4 They can be easily implemented in other languages and are intended to be a specification on how to identify multi-valued objects and multi-step processes.
+They can be easily implemented in other languages and are intended to be a specification on how to identify multi-valued objects and multi-step processes.
 Unordered ids use a very narrow range of the total number of identifiers because they are not very useful.
 One use could be the embedding of  authorship or other metadata to an object without worrying about the timing,